 USDA Rural Housing Programs – Loans and Grants

 Grants and loans designated for Rural Housing Programs are Administered by Rural Housing Services (RHS) which is a federal agency and part of the USDA Rural Development.
-RHS provides grants and loans for housing of individuals and families in rural communities.
-In partnership with state government agencies, Indian tribes, local communities, and non-profits the funding is used to create and provide single family homes, childcare centers, fire and police stations, hospitals, libraries, nursing homes, schools, apartments for low income elderly, and housing for farm laborers.
+RHS provides grants and loans for the housing of individuals and families in rural communities.
+In partnership with state government agencies, Indian tribes, local communities, and non-profits the funding is used to create and provide single-family homes, childcare centers, fire and police stations, hospitals, libraries, nursing homes, schools, apartments for low income elderly, and housing for farm laborers.

 List of USDA Rural Housing Programs